jaisanas/recursive-problem-set/README.md

 # recursive-problem-set
-this repository is set of problems with recursive approach
+this repository is set of solutions with recursive approach